 We also respond to documents issued for comment by the IASB.
 We strongly encourage Canadian constituents to monitor IASB® projects and respond to these documents as well.

-The IASB members liaise with national standard setters in order to promote convergence of accounting standards through common activities, wherever possible.
+The IASB members liaise with national standard setters to promote convergence of accounting standards through common activities, wherever possible.
 We are frequently in touch with both the IASB staff and Board members on issues that are significant to Canadians.

-In fact, we work with the IASB in many different ways, including supporting these Canadians who serve on IASB committees:
+In fact, we work with the IASB in many ways, including supporting these Canadians who serve on IASB committees:

 Get more information about the IASB, including its current work plan.

 Like us in Canada, the U.S. Financial Accounting Standards Board (FASB) has its pulse on international accounting standard-setting activities.
 The FASB is also an inaugural member of the ASAF and was reappointed to a fourth term in 2022.